dvdgeroconnell/pands-project/README.md

 ### write_correlation.py
 This file contains a Python function to calculate the correlation coefficients and draw the heatmaps for the Iris dataset, both overall and by species.
 The heatmaps are drawn as a single figure and saved to a file.
 The name is displayed to the user.
 ### bestfit_all.py
 A Python function to draw the pairwise scatter plots for the Iris dataset variables colour-coded by species.
-Best fit lines are then calculated using NumPy's ployfit method and superimposed on the scatter plots.
+Best fit lines are then calculated using NumPy's ployfit method [c7] and superimposed on the scatter plots.
 The plots are drawn as a single figure.
 Seaborn is then used to create similar scatter plots with best fit lines by species for comparison.
 Both versions are saved to files and the names are displayed to the user.

 ## Running the Program

 Clone the GitHub repository using the link in the **Purpose of this Repository** section above [Purpose of this Repository](#Purpose-of-this-Repository).
 Execute the program by typing *"python analysis.py"*.
 This results in the menu being presented.
-The menu options and their outputs are described in the [Menu Options](#Program-Menu-Options) section.
+The menu options and their outputs are described in the [Program Menu Options](#Program-Menu-Options) section.

 # Analysis